-I understand that considering therapy and choosing a therapist can be a daunting process, particularly when you are experiencing any kind of distress.
-My approach as a therapist is always to work collaboratively with you, to seek to understand and to help you explore and reflect on whatever is difficult in your life.
+As your therapist I will work collaboratively with you, exploring whatever is difficult in your life.
 I bring a warmth and openness to my work with very diverse clients.
 Engaging in psychotherapy or counselling can be a challenging but very rewarding process, undertaken for many different reasons, and I respect the courage it takes to talk about what is perhaps painful or hard to put into words.

 Integrative counselling and psychotherapy with Jane

 As an integrative psychotherapist and counsellor I am trained to draw upon a number of theoretical and relational approaches to meet the needs of each client.
-Humanistic and psychodynamic perspectives are present in my practice but it is the down to earth approach of existential psychotherapy forms the core of my work with clients.
+Humanistic and psychodynamic perspectives are present in my practice but it is the down to earth, collaborative inquiry of existential psychotherapy which forms the core of my work with clients.

-To make an appointment or ask any questions you might have, please do get in touch, either by email or phone.
-If I am unavailable to answer your call, please feel free to leave me a message.
+To ask about availability, or any other questions you might have, please do get in touch by email or phone.

 Qualifications and experience

-I am a qualified Integrative Psychotherapist and Counsellor, MBACP (Registered).
+I am an experienced Integrative Psychotherapist and Counsellor – MBACP (Registered)

-I trained for four years in the School of Psychotherapy and Psychology at Regent’s University, London, where I gained:
+I trained in the School of Psychotherapy and Psychology at Regent’s University, London, where I gained:

-– Postgraduate Diploma – Integrative Psychotherapy and Counselling
+– Postgraduate Diploma (Level 7) – Integrative Psychotherapy and Counselling

 – Certificate in Psychotherapy and Counselling

-I adhere fully to the BACP Code of Ethics in my clinical practice.
-I am committed to continuing my professional development: I regularly attend activities such as workshops, conferences and further training programs.
+I adhere fully to the BACP ethical framework in my clinical practice.
+I am committed to continuing my professional development: I regularly engage in workshops, conferences and further training programs.
 I am a member of the Society for Existential Analysis.

-In addition to my private practice I work as a counsellor within a mental health charity based in Hackney, where I see clients both long and short-term about a wide range of issues.
-I previously worked for the City and East London Bereavement Service, based in Bethnal Green and Docklands, working with clients who suffered traumatic loss, including pre and postnatal, multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unprocessed grief.
+Prior to establishing my private practice I worked as a counsellor within a mental health charity based in Hackney, where I saw clients both long and short-term about a wide range of issues.
+I had previously been a counsellor at the City and East London Bereavement Service, based in Bethnal Green and Docklands, working with clients who suffered traumatic loss, including pre and postnatal, multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unresolved grief.

 Before training as a therapist, I taught in higher education, and am a Fellow of the Higher Education Academy.